Beta

 Fees

-The charges and fees depend on the type of building work being done.
+Our fees and charges depend on the type of building work being done.
 Please see the related links to individual pages showing charges for each type of work.
-The fees and charges page gives information about our standard terms and conditions as well as our pre-application service.

 How to apply